danny00747/tfe-report/src/09_security.md

 ```

-To achieve that we used a Spring Security's PasswordEncoder whose implementation uses the BCrypt strong hashing function.
+To achieve that we used a Spring Security's PasswordEncoder whose implementation uses BCrypt strong hashing functions.
-Bcrypt allows us to choose the value of saltRounds which gives developers control over the cost of processing the data.
+Bcrypt allows developers to choose the value of saltRounds.
+The higher this number is, the longer it takes a
-The higher this number is, the longer it takes for the machine to calculate the hash associated with the password.
+machine to compute the hash associated with the password.

-It is important when choosing
-this value, to select a number high enough that someone who tries to find the password for a user by brute
-force, requires so much time to generate all the possible hash of passwords that does not compensate him.

-Having that, it needed to be small enough to avoid slowing down the application during the registration or
+Having that, it has to be small enough to avoid slowing down the application during the registration or
 authentification process.
-By default, the saltRounds value is 10, and that's good enough.
+By default, the saltRounds value is 10, and that's the one that was chosen.
+It's good enough.

    2. **Website only available via HTTPS**.